ncatlab/nlab-content/pages/6/4/9/1/1946/content.md

 The main statement is theorem 4.7 there.

-The model structure on towers is discussed in section 6 of
+The Reedy model structure on towers is discussed for instance in section 6 of

 * [[Paul Goerss]], [[Rick Jardine]], _Simplicial homotopy theory_ ([dvi](http://www.maths.abdn.ac.uk/~bensondj/html/archive/goerss-jardine.html))
  {#GoerssJardine}

+The Reedy model structure on categories of simplicial objects is discussed in more detail for instance in

+* [[Dan Dugger]], _Replacing model categories with simplicial ones_, Trans.
+Amer.
+Math.
+Soc. vol. 353, number 12 (2001), 5003-5027. ([pdf](http://hopf.math.purdue.edu/Dugger/smod.pdf))
+  {#Dugger}

 [[!redirects Reedy model category]]